Assessments

 Student Assessment Link

 District Assessments aligned to curriculum in reading and math are administered in the fall, winter, and spring to monitor student progress and to guide instruction at the classroom, school, and district levels.
 The assessment questions and passages are selected by district teachers from a commercially written and validated item bank to align to the district curriculum.
-Cut scores which predict College & Career Readiness are set based on district correlation studies.
+Cut scores that predict College & Career Readiness are set based on district correlation studies.

 FastBridge aReading (Grades 6-8, September, December/January, May)